Agoston03/Deep-Learning-42/README.md

 ### Execution method for training and evaluation:
 #### deep-learning-42_milestone2.ipynb (You need to copy your own kaggle.json file into Colab in order to validate yourself)

+### If you wish to try the Android application:
+1. After running deep-learning-42_milestone2.ipynb, download the model.tflite file.
+2. Run the Metadata.ipynb with the model.tflite.
+This adds metadata to your model.
+3. After downloading this final model.tflite, replace the one in the SkinCancerIdentifier application with it.
+4. Open the SkinCancerIdentifier application using Android Studio and try it using an emulator or a physical device.